-ANNUAL ACTION PLANS GACHMENT 12.1.1
+ANNUAL ACTION PLANATTACHMENT 12.1.1

 The Hepburn Shire Council's ACE Youth Strategy 2022-30 has been designed to provide the high level strategic direction for the Council's actions within the local youth sector.
+The Youth Development Strategy will take into consideration the developmental stages of adolescence.
+The action plan will be responsive to the age demographics and needs of young people.

-The ACE Youth Strategy supports the development and implementation of annual Youth Action Plans (example template below) that operationalise the strategy and provide detailed direction on the work of Council in all eight priority areas and within the three overarching strategic action areas of Advocate | Celebrate | Elevate.
+The ACE Youth Strategy supports the development and implementation of an annual Youth Action Plan (example template below) that operationalise the strategy and provide detailed direction on the work of Council in all eight priority areas and within the three overarching strategic action areas of Advocate | Celebrate | Elevate.

-A robust internal monitoring and evaluation framework has been designed to measure the success/impact of the ACE Youth Strategy and its annual action plans (as detailed on the following page).
+A robust internal monitoring and evaluation framework has been designed to measure the success/impact of the ACE Youth Strategy and its annual action plan (as detailed on the following page).

-This process will sit alongside an annual peer review process conducted by Hepburn Shire Council staff with neighbouring Local Government's youth teams and will operate in parallel to a human centred design process engaging local young people to assist in the review of the current action plan and codesign next years action plan.
+This process will sit alongside an annual peer review process conducted by Hepburn Shire Council staff with an internal working party and will operate in parallel to a human centred design process engaging local young people to assist in the review of the current action plan and co-design next years action plan.